 - Has my brazing furnace changed and no longer working properly?

-These, and other questions, can begin to arise, and must each be evaluated in order to determine the answer to the question: “Why isn’t this BFM working for me?”
+These, and other questions can begin to arise, and must each be evaluated in order to determine the answer to the question: “Why isn’t this BFM working for me?”
 First things first.
 The first thing that I suggest you do if you receive a BFM that appears to be questionable is to test it in your furnace along with a sample of the same BFM from another lot that you know is okay.
 This is very important.

-Recommendation: Place a sample of the new BFM onto a base-metal sheet coupon (this coupon might be a small, flat plate of stainless, or from sheet, or from a different base-metal that is compatible with the BFM in question).
-The size of the test-coupon does not need to be large, but should be large enough to allow you to melt two different samples of BFM on it.
+Recommendation: Place a sample of the new BFM onto a base-metal sheet coupon (this coupon might be a small, flat plate of stainless, or from a sheet, or from a different base-metal that is compatible with the BFM in question).
+The size of the test-coupon does not need to be large but should be large enough to allow you to melt two different samples of BFM on it.
 Place a sample of a known good BFM from a different heat/lot of the same alloy next to the questionable BFM on the same flat coupon.
 Allow enough distance between the two samples so that they can melt separately and not blend together when melted.

 Run the coupon in your brazing furnace at a temp of 100°F (50°C) above the published liquidus temperature for that particular BFM, with NO hold at that brazing temperature.
 As soon as the coupon reaches that brazing temp, allow it to immediately start to cool.
 Obviously, if the new BFM does not melt correctly and the known good BFM sample melts and flows nicely, then you know that the problem is not with your furnace or procedures, but is a problem with the new batch of BFM you received.

-NOTE: That is why I always suggest you do a quick “coupon test”, as described above, before you start doing a lot of checking with your supplier or doing a lot of questioning about your in-house shop procedures.
+NOTE: That is why I always suggest you do a quick “coupon test”, as described above before you start doing a lot of checking with your supplier or doing a lot of questioning about your in-house shop procedures.
 Run the coupon FIRST!
 The answers you receive from that coupon-test will quickly enable you to move in the right direction with your search for answers.

 BFM chemistry-tolerances vs. brazing temperature used.